Each person is different. There is no diet that works for everyone.

 Fiber is super important to soak up toxins in the gut from liver detoxification and metabolic waste.

-Currently?
-Lots Of Fiber
+Now, Lots Of Fiber

-I now feel best when I eat a very normal, high amount of vegetables.
+I now feel best when I eat a very normal, higher amount of vegetables.

 Excellent, digestible sources of fiber include raw carrots and celery, any cooked vegetable, and fiber supplements such as apple pectin and FOS.